 If --redo-ocr is issued, then a detailed text analysis is performed.
 Text is categorized as either visible or invisible.
 Invisible text (OCR) is stripped out.
 Then an image of each page is created with visible text masked out.
 The page image is sent for OCR, and any additional text is inserted as OCR.
 If a file contains a mix of text and bitmap images that contain text, OCRmyPDF will locate the additional text in images without disrupting the existing text.
+Some PDF OCR solutions render text as technically printable or visible in some way, perhaps by drawing it and then painting over it.
+OCRmyPDF cannot distinguish this type of OCR text from real text, so it will not be "redone".

-If --force-ocr is issued, then all pages will be rasterized to images, discarding any hidden OCR text, and rasterizing any printable text.
+If --force-ocr is issued, then all pages will be rasterized to images, discarding any hidden OCR text, rasterizing any printable text, and flattening form fields or interactive objects into their visual representation.
 This is useful for redoing OCR, for fixing OCR text with a damaged character map (text is selectable but not searchable), and destroying redacted information.
-Any forms and vector graphics will be rasterized as well.